22 Reasons You Need To Take Domestic Violence Classes

 The most satisfying relationships are between equals.
 Domestic violence training teaches you to recognize the strengths and ability of others as well as your own.
 You learn to view yourself and your partner or former partner as equals who can work out problems together.

 To Understand And Accept The Consequences Of Your Actions

-- To Realize You Have The Power To Not Abuse
+To Realize You Have The Power To Not Abuse

 Abuse is a choice.
 Physical violence is a choice.
 Domestic violence classes help you realize that you do have control over your behavior, your thought patterns, and the way you manage your emotions.
-You have the power to stop abusing, and the classes can help you learn how to do it.
+You have the power to stop abusing, and these classes can help you learn how to do it.

 To See Through Your Controlling Behaviors

-- To Learn How To Behave With Respect, Kindness, And Support
+To Learn How To Behave With Respect, Kindness, And Support

 You might believe that you respect your partner, but if you're being abusive, you're proving that you don't.
 Through the classes, you can learn why and how to respect your partner and treat them with kindness.
 You can learn how to consider their needs and offer your support in a more helpful way.

-- To Make Amends
+To Make Amends

 Once you've been physically violent with a partner, you may feel very badly about yourself.
 You may have deep remorse for what you've done.
 Yet, as long as you keep abusing them, the pain can continue for both of you.
-One thing that can help your partner is to admit directly to your partner how you've hurt them.
+One thing that can help your partner is to admit directly to them how you've hurt them.
 You can't undo the abuse simply by apologizing.
-Still, the apology is necessary.
-It helps them feel understood, respected, and safe in the world if you apologize sincerely without expecting anything of them.
-For you, it's also important because it allows you to mark an end to your abuse and move on.
+Still, the apology can be necessary.
+It can help your partner feel more understood and respected if you apologize sincerely without expecting anything of them.
+For you, this can also be an important step because it allows you to mark an end to your abuse and move on.
 Taking domestic violence classes can help prevent you from hurting your partner again.

-- To Begin The Long Process Of Change
+To Begin The Long Process Of Change

 Are You Ready For Change?